khibino/haskell-relational-record/examples.md

 #### Using the is null operator and the date literal

-HRR supports date literal of the SQL standard, such like Date '2003-01-01'.
+HRR supports date literal of the SQL standard, such like DATE '2003-01-01'.
 However, SQLite has its own date literal without Date keyword, like this: '2003-01-01'.
 So, you have to define a function to support SQLite's date literal.
 Here we define `unsafeSQLiteDayValue` function for that.

 SQL: